Symbolic dynamics for the Teichmueller flow: A symbolic system

-Now if $\nu$ is as in the previous paragraph, then for sufficiently small $\epsilon$ a train track $\beta$ which carries $\nu$ and $\epsilon$-follows $\nu$ is special.
-Moreover, it follows as in the second paragraph of this proof that $\beta$ is large.
-This shows the second part of the lemma. \end{proof}

-Our goal is to use train tracks for a symbolic coding of the Teichm\"uller flow on ${\cal Q }$.
-However, the mapping class group ${\rm Mod}(S)$ does not act freely on large train tracks.
+Our goal is to use the train tracks from the collection ${\cal L\cal T}({\cal Q})$ for a symbolic coding of the Teichm\"uller flow on ${\cal Q }$.
+However, the mapping class group ${\rm Mod}(S)$ does not act freely on ${\cal L\cal T}({\cal Q})$.
 To overcome this difficulty we extend the definition of a large train track as follows.

-\begin{definition} A \emph{numbered large train track} is a large train track $\tau$ together with a numbering of the branches of $\tau$. \end{definition}
+\begin{definition} A \emph{numbered marked large train track} is a marked large train track $\tau$ together with a numbering of the branches of $\tau$. \end{definition}

-The set of all isotopy classes of numbered large train tracks on $S$ whose underlying unnumbered large train track is contained in ${\cal L\cal T}({\cal Q})$ is invariant under the natural action of the mapping class group.
-Since a mapping class which preserves a large train track $\tau$ as well as each of its branches is the identity (compare the proof of Lemma 3.3 of \cite{H09a}), this action is free.
+The set of all isotopy classes of numbered marked large train tracks on $S$ whose underlying unnumbered large train track is contained in ${\cal L\cal T}({\cal Q})$ is invariant under the natural action of the mapping class group.

+A mapping class which preserves a marked large train track $\tau$ as well as each of its branches is the identity.
+Namely, such a mapping class can be represented by a homeomorphism of $S$ whose restriction to $\tau$ is the identity.
+Since all complementary components of $\tau$ are discs or once punctured discs, such a homeomorphism is homotopic to the identity.
+Thus the action of the mapping class group on ${\cal N\cal T}({\cal Q})$ is free.